danielsauter/rapid-android-development/chapter_3_using_motion_and_position_sensors.md

 9. Increment the index number, moving on to the next position in the list.
 10. Reset the index when the ```palette``` is full.

+Let's run the sketch now.

 [17]: http://processing.org/reference/round_.html

+###Run the App

+On the device, we can tap the screen and the color swatches on the bottom of the screen update to the current color we've mixed by moving the device.
+If we fill all the swatches, it continues again at the beginning of the buffer.
+This is because we are setting  ```paletteIndex``` back to ```0``` when the array reaches its end.

+Building on the code we've previously developed, we've compiled a number of features into a color mixer prototype.
+This iterative process is typical when building software.
+We take small and manageable steps, test/run frequently, and make sure we have always saved a stable version of the code we are working with.
+This is good practice so that we can always have a fallback version if we get stuck or called away.

+Now that we've used the accelerometer to mix and save colors, we've also established that device motion is a UI feature that allows us to interact with the app.
+We can now continue to build on device motion and add a shake to clear all swatches in the palette.
+How can we detect a shake?